learn-co-curriculum/hs-git-environment-setup/README.md

 * Click the green Add Key button.

-* Go back to terminal and verify that you successfully added the SSH key, `ssh -T git@github.com`.
+* Go back to terminal and verify that you successfully added the SSH key by typing `ssh -T git@github.com`.
 You should get back `Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.`

 ## Congrats!